magmide/magmide/README.md

 Yes!
 None of the technical details of this idea are untested or novel.
 Dependently typed proof languages, higher-order separation logic, query-based compilers, introspective metaprogramming, and abstract assembly languages are all ideas that have been proven in other contexts.
 Magmide would merely attempt to combine them into one unified and practical package.

+## Why use Coq to bootstrap the compiler?

+The biggest reason is that Coq is the language [Iris](https://gitlab.mpi-sws.org/iris/iris/) is implemented in, and since that project will be a core component of Magmide it makes the most sense to be as compatible as possible.
+Iris will likely need to be ported to Magmide once it's bootstrapped, so it would be nice to avoid also porting it to the bootstrapping language.

 ## Is this design too ambitious?
 Is it just "everything and the kitchen sink"?

 This design is indeed very ambitious and broad, but here's my claim: none of the major features could be removed or weakened and still allow the project to achieve its goals.
 Every major design feature has intentionally been "maxed out", and chosen to nicely interlock with the others in a way that covers the largest possible number of use cases.
 If these features weren't the strongest versions of themselves we would be leaving power on the table that we don't have to, and we'd just be wasting time before some other better design shows up in a few years.
 All these design features are tractable, so we shouldn't stop short.
 It should be necessary for truly mind-blowing breakthroughs in logic or computational theory to appear before we have to revisit this design.